|Click here for a definition of this term Class Eligibility:||1-Sophomore and Above||Click here for a definition of this term Minimum GPA:||2.5|

 Students will earn the remaining 8-12 credits by taking a mix of FIE elective courses and the Core Capstone Seminar taught by the Elon Faculty in Residence.
 Information on elective courses can be found in the 'Academic Notes' section below.

 Costs for study abroad vary program to program and will not be exactly the same as on-campus costs of attendance at Elon.

 For cost information for this program, please view the budget sheets:

 Need-based scholarships are available for Elon semester programs through the GEC.
 For additional information on scholarships or other funding for study abroad, see the Funding for Study Abroad page.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

 FIE offers scholarships to students studying in London.
-Information is available on the FIE website.

 Students must complete the online Elon University Study Abroad Application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
 Applications are generally accepted one year in advance.

 A successful semester abroad is dependent upon adequate preparation.
 Students will participate in a series of mandatory orientations during the semester prior to studying abroad.
 These orientations will address issues of academic, cultural, logistical, financial, and personal preparation, as well as health and safety.
 Failure to participate in the required orientations will result in dismissal from the program.
 Any financial losses incurred by this dismissal, including program fees and international airfare, will be fully the responsibility of the student.

 View the pre-departure orientation schedule for semester programs.